icsm-au/DynAdjust/resources/BUILDING.md

-# Building DynAdjust from source
+# Building DynAdjust from source code

 The following build instructions are only needed if you would like to build DynAdjust yourself, rather than use [pre-built binaries](https://github.com/icsm-au/DynAdjust/releases), or make changes to the source code and [contribute to the DynAdjust repository](../CONTRIBUTING.md).